QuarkNerd/blog/rcaulcott-cooper/_posts/2015-09-09-internProject2015.md

 During development it’s useful to be able to write unit tests for modules of code you’ve written before committing it into the shared codebase.
 This lets you test for sure that the code works as expected, and also forces you to define exactly what a piece of code ought to do and consider the edge cases.
 Often, if a piece of code is hard to unit test it’s a suggestion that the code isn’t modular enough.
 These tests will then provide advance warning if someone inadvertently breaks your code in the future.

 We also did standard test, however without any testers for our cause we had to do them all ourselves.
 One of the greater challenges from this was producing our chart into one with good UX and UI.
-This had to be determined by our own perceptions and judgement; of course in our eyes the chart looks clean, simple and concise.
+This had to be determined by our own perceptions and judgement; of course in our eyes tOkhe chart looks clean, simple and concise.

 ## Project Development